 Sometimes, an insurer may choose not to renew a policy due to increased risk or frequent claims.
 Here are a few scenarios where this might occur:

-• Multiple claims: If you’ve filed multiple claims in a short period, the insurer may perceive you as a high-risk customer.
+- Multiple claims: If you’ve filed multiple claims in a short time period, the insurer may perceive you as a high-risk customer.
 This is especially true for large claims or those related to avoidable or preventable incidents.

-• Risk increase: If the risk associated with insuring your home has increased significantly—say, you’ve acquired a breed of dog considered high-risk by the insurer, or you’ve installed a swimming pool without proper safety measures—the insurer might decide not to renew your policy.
+- Risk increase: The risk associated with insuring your home has increased significantly—say, you’ve acquired a breed of dog considered high-risk by the insurer, or you’ve installed a swimming pool without proper safety measures—making the insurer possibly not renew your policy.

 Taking action to reinstate home insurance

-Once you’ve identified the reason for the lapse and assessed your current insurance situation, it’s time to take action in reinstating your home insurance.
+Once you’ve identified the reason for the lapse and assessed your current insurance situation, it’s time to take action to reinstate your home insurance.

 Contacting your previous insurer

-The first action to take should be reaching out to your previous insurer to discuss the possibility of reinstating your policy.
+The first action should be contacting your previous home insurance policyholder to discuss possibly reinstating your policy.
 Do this as soon as possible, especially if you’re within the grace period defined by your policy, as it can potentially avoid a complete lapse in coverage.

 When contacting your insurer, be prepared to provide any required information or documentation.
 This could include proof of address, proof of property ownership, or evidence of repaired damage if your policy lapsed due to high-risk conditions.